More topics on this page

 Adolescence is an ideal time in a person’s life to gain and maintain new skills.
 The changes in the brain and how they shape a young person’s thinking help prepare adolescents for adult decision-making.
 Still, parents and other caring adults should remember that the teen brain is not fully developed.
-In particular, teens may struggle with impulse control and may be more likely to make decisions based on emotions than on logic.
+Teens may struggle with impulse control and may be more likely to make decisions based on emotions than on logic.
 In addition, an adolescent’s thinking and decision-making processes may vary from day to day.
 By keeping these issues in mind, adults can provide the support adolescents need as their brains develop.

 Unique Issues in Cognitive Development

 Cognitive development, much like physical development, happens at a different pace for every adolescent.
 As a result, adolescents of the same age may not have the same thinking and reasoning skills.
 Additionally, brain development occurs at a different rate than physical development, which means that an adolescent’s thinking may not match the adolescent’s appearance.
 Here are some other factors that impact how adolescents’ brains develop and how adolescents think:

 Learning styles and multiple intelligences.
 Every adolescent learns and processes information in a different way.
 Adolescents may find that some academic subjects are easier for them to learn or are more interesting than others.
 Education theories suggest that presenting information and assessing learning in multiple ways helps young people with different learning styles.